wormhole-foundation/example-cross-chain-borrow-lend/README.md

-# Building Your First Cross-Chain Token Sending and Receiving Application
+# Building A Cross-Chain Borrow Lend Application

-This repository contains a solidity contract (HelloTokens.sol) that can be deployed onto many EVM chains to form a fully functioning cross-chain application with the ability to send and receive tokens between blockchains.
+This repository contains solidity contracts (Hub.sol and Spoke.sol) that - if the Hub contract is deployed onto one chain and the Spoke contract is deployed onto many chains - form a fully working cross-chain borrow lending application!

+caveat: Demo purposes only - there is no interest rate nor collateralization ratios in this implementation

 ## Getting Started